 Conquer your kitchen with these deep-dive classes!
 Each KITCHEN Master Class will focus on a different type of cooking style, technique, or food group to teach you about sourcing, preparing, seasoning, and cooking each recipe to perfection.
 Cooking skills of all levels are welcome!

 Hit the streets for an amazing—and international—culinary adventure.
-Learn how simple it is to create juicy dumplings from scratch, how to make flavorful chicken satay, and how to fold refreshing summer rolls!
 In this class, we’ll combine traditional Asian ingredients with local meats and produce from the Market to create one unforgettable meal.
 Plan to leave this class having sharpened your knife skills, expanded your cooking techniques, and experimented with diverse flavor profiles.

 In addition, you will enjoy tastes of three local New England wines that pair perfectly with recipes we’ll be making, courtesy of The Massachusetts Wine Shop.